Introduction to NVivo for qualitative and mixed-methods analysis

 NVivo is a powerful software for the qualitative and mixed-methods analysis of text, audio, video, survey and social media data.

-This two day course provides a comprehensive overview of NVivo and an opportunity for participants to practice tasks using their own data, where appropriate.
+This two day course provides a comprehensive overview of NVivo and an opportunity for participants to practice tasks using their own data.
 The focus is on gaining confidence in setting up a project efficiently, managing and organising data, exploring and conceptualising data and interrogating and visualising data.

 The course combines discussion, demonstration and hands-on work, including: